Blupblupblup/Near-OOD-Doppler-Signatures/README.md

 ### Requirements

-Create a virtual environment and use the following pip command, it +should at least work with Python 3.7 and 3.8:
+Create a virtual environment and use the following pip command, it should at least work with Python 3.7 and 3.8:

 `pip3 install seaborn scikit-learn numpy geomstats tqdm matplotlib scipy pandas torch torchvision torchaudio --extra-index-url https://download.pytorch.org/whl/cu113`